Last Updated on 2 January 2026 by Cycloscope

 Cycling Flores Island

-Flores is an Island of the East Nusa Tenggara archipelago in Indonesia, mainly famous for the Komodo National Park, the only place in the world where you can see the Komodo Dragons and a diving Mecca.
+Flores is an island in the East Nusa Tenggara archipelago of Indonesia, best known for Komodo National Park—the only place in the world to see Komodo dragons—and as a diving mecca.

-Check our Full Guide about Cycling in Flores Island
+Check out our Full Guide about Cycling in Flores Island

 Sumatra